patrickamsler/ml-notes/readme.md

 $$
 \frac{\partial}{\partial b} J(w, b) = \frac{1}{m} \sum_{i=1}^{m} \left( wx^{(i)} + b - y^{(i)} \right)
 $$

+For more details, refer to the [Calculating Partial Derivatives of a Linear Function and the Squared Error Cost Function](./calculus.md#calculating-partial-derivatives-of-a-linear-function-and-the-squared-error-cost-function) section.

 Learning Rate
 - The learning rate $\alpha$ is a parameter that controls the size of the steps taken during gradient descent.